Doctor of Medicine

 • Advocate for quality patient care and assist patients in dealing with system complexities.

-• Promote cost-effective health care and optimal resources allocation.
+• Promote cost-effective healthcare and optimal resource allocation.

 • Formulate appropriate management strategies for patients with clinical conditions that require short and long-term rehabilitation.

-• Identify and assess factors that place patient’s safety at risk and select appropriate interventions to minimize them
+• Identify and assess factors that place patient safety at risk and select appropriate interventions to minimize them.

-Professionalism: Students must demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles and sensitivity to a diverse patient population.
+Students must demonstrate a commitment to carrying out professional responsibilities, adherence to ethical principles, and sensitivity to a diverse patient population.

 • Recognize ethical and legal dilemmas in medicine and demonstrate commitment to ethical principles.

-• Demonstrate sensitivity to the diversity of patient population, including, but not limited to differences in culture, social status, gender, sexual orientation and health beliefs.
+• Demonstrate sensitivity to the diversity of the patient population, including but not limited to differences in culture, social status, gender, sexual orientation, and health beliefs.

-• Recognize the threats posed by conflicts of interest and advocate for patients’ interest over one’s own
+• Recognize the threats posed by conflicts of interest and advocate for patients’ interests over one’s own.

-• Demonstrate respect for patient’s autonomy in decision making.
+• Demonstrate respect for the patient’s autonomy in decision-making.

 Ordinarily, four years of undergraduate education are necessary to prepare for entrance into medical school; however, special programs (e.g., combined baccalaureate-M.D. programs) may allow this to be reduced.
-General education that includes the social sciences, history, arts and languages is increasingly important for the development of physician competencies outside of the scientific knowledge domain.
-Ponce Health Sciences University strongly suggests that applicants apply with a BA / BS completed at a college level institution accredited by the Council of Education of PR or by a US accrediting organization.
-Candidates that have completed the degree (BA / BS) will be given preference.
+General education that includes the social sciences, history, arts, and languages is increasingly important for the development of physician competencies outside of the scientific knowledge domain.
+Ponce Health Sciences University strongly suggests that applicants apply with a BA/BS completed at a college-level institution accredited by the Council of Education of PR or by a US accrediting organization.
+Candidates who have completed the degree (BA/BS) will be given preference.

 All MD program applicants must complete the following required coursework:

 * The English and Spanish requisites are direct language classes (grammar or literature).
-For the English courses, classes from other departments described as “intensive writing” may be considered as substitute.
+For the English courses, classes from other departments described as “intensive writing” may be considered as substitutes.

 All MD applicants must meet the following requirements to be considered eligible for admission to our Main Campus (Ponce) or St. Louis Campus:

-• Minimum MCAT score of 494 within first three (3) MCAT attempts, taken within the past five (5) years
+• Minimum MCAT score of 494 within the first three (3) MCAT attempts, taken within the past five (5) years.

 Required Immunizations before admission:

-All applicants must submit an AMCAS application and a PHSU secondary application to select the PHSU-SOM campus for which they are applying to (Main Campus, Ponce OR St. Louis Campus).
+All applicants must submit an AMCAS application and a PHSU secondary application to select the PHSU-SOM campus for which they are applying (Main Campus, Ponce, OR St. Louis Campus).
 Applications will be reviewed on a rolling basis to determine eligibility and offer interview invitations.
-We follow the CDC reccomendations as they may change please refer to CDC to confirm.
+We follow the CDC recommendations, so please refer to the CDC to confirm the latest immunization guidelines.

 Upon acceptance, all students are required to submit the following:

-2. Evidence of up-to-date immunization certificate, including Hepatitis B, Influenza, and COVID 19.
+• Evidence of up-to-date immunization certificate, including Hepatitis B, Influenza, and COVID-19.

-3. Puerto Rico Health Certificate or Quantifferon TB Test.
+• Puerto Rico Health Certificate or Quantiferon TB Test.

 Registration, orientation period, and commencement of classes take place in the second half of July.